mchk2017/Coding-and-Writing/Java/Chapter 1.md

 **Basic development activities**<br>
 Any proper software development effort consists of four basic <a id="34">_development activities_</a>:

-- establishing the requirements (i.e. list the requirements and then describe them in detail)
+- establishing the requirements (i.e. listing the requirements and then describing them in detail)
-- creating a design
+- creating a design (i.e. designing the requirements)
-- implement the design
+- implement the design (i.e. coding)
-- testing the implementation
+- testing the implementation (i.e. testing code)

 These steps are not linear and may often overlap and interact